bacula-web/bacula-web/docs/source/02_install/finalize.rst

 Starting from version 8.0.0, users informations are stored in SQLite database.
 This database is created automatically after installation.

-.. note:: The users database is stored in <install folder>/application/assets/protected/application.db

 The default user is **admin**, with the password **bacula**.

 I strongly recommend you to change the password as soon as possible.

-The password can be changed very easily by using the "User settings" menu at the top of the page.
+The password can be changed very easily by using the **User settings** menu at the top of the page.

+.. note:: The users database is stored in <install folder>/application/assets/protected/application.db

 Simply use **Password management** form to reset current user password